 The combat veterans who greeted Harry had earlier this week competed for Britain in the annual Warrior Games, hosted by the U.S. Olympic Committee in Colorado for injured servicemen and women.

-Before coming to Washington, Harry was in the Caribbean on behalf of grandmum Queen Elizabeth's Diamond Jubilee.
+Before coming to Washington, Harry was in the Caribbean on behalf of grandmum Queen Elizabeth II's Diamond Jubilee.